qbzzt/etherdocs/paper_wallet/readme.md

 ## Usage

-1. Download HTML calculator (and associated software) from the Internet.
+1. Download the HTML calculator (and associated software) from the Internet.
 1. Disconnect the device from the Network (switch to airplane mode).
-1. Put in your information to get the result.
+1. Put in your information to get the result:
    * If you are using the [Paper Wallet](https://qbzzt.github.io/ethereum/paper_wallet.html) to craete a new address, click the button thirty two times to create the necessary [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
      Write down the mnemonic and store the address on a file on the device to share it.